suryansh-mishra/windify/README.md

 2. **Interactive Map**: To know the weather information for any specific location, click on the desired spot in the map canvas.
 A marker will be added to indicate the selected location, and the corresponding weather data will be displayed in a card on the left side of the screen.

 3. **Drag and Position Marker**: If you wish to explore weather information for a different location, simply drag the marker to the new location of interest.
 The weather card will automatically update to show the weather details for the newly selected location.

+4. **Search box** : If you wish to explore the weather information by using the city name, you could do that as well.

 ## Installation